fluxninja/aperture/docs/content/self-hosting/agent/kubernetes/operator/sidecar.md

 :::info

-This method requires access to create cluster level resources like ClusterRole, ClusterRoleBinding, CustomResourceDefinition and so on.
+This method requires access to create cluster level resources such as ClusterRole, ClusterRoleBinding, CustomResourceDefinition and so on.

 Use the
 [Namespace-scoped Installation](/self-hosting/agent/kubernetes/namespace-scoped/namespace-scoped.md)